 - Enter the value of GOOG price in the Number selection (in the above example, it is A2).

-- Disable the Comparison Visualization and adjust the title and size.
+- Disable the Comparison Visualization and adjust the title.

 - Click Add to dashboard to add your widget to your dashboard.